The MeerKAT 1.3 GHz Survey of the Large Magellanic Cloud: Data Analysis

 \subsection{Spectral Index}

-The in-band spectral indices were derived from the least-squares fit in pixels where the Stokes~I values exceeded 200\,$\mu$Jy\,beam$^{-1}$, and where including the spectral fit did not increase the $\chi^2$ per degree of freedom.
-A second set of Stokes~I mosaics was produced, containing both the broadband intensity and spectral index planes, together with least-squares error estimates.
+The in-band spectral indices were derived from the least-squares fit in pixels where the Stokes~I values exceeded 200\,$\mu$Jy\,beam$^{-1}$. \chg{Weighting of the sub-band pixel values was by $1/\mathrm{RMS_{sub-band}}$ where $\mathrm{RMS_{sub-band}}$ is the robust root mean square of the off source pixel variations in each sub-band.} A second set of Stokes~I mosaics was produced, containing both the broadband intensity and spectral index planes, together with least-squares error estimates.